 Finding a ride on toy for a 2 year old is a challenge.
 Some toys are too small and not exciting enough, while some toys require a bit too much coordination and battery power for a small toddler.
 So I’ve done some research and come up with what I think are the best ride on toys for 2 year olds.
 They’re educational, help develop gross motor skills, and have outstanding reviews!

-This cute little ride on toy is probably geared more towards the just-turned-2 year olds.
+This Little Tikes G0 and Grow Lil Rollin Giraffe Ride On is probably geared more towards the just-turned-2 year olds.
 Although this ride on can hold up to 50 pounds, it doesn’t have too many bells or whistles, so an older child might become bored.

 The two front wheels are wide to provide wobbly kiddos with extra balance.
 The back is held down by one large wheel.
 This wheel is covered to prevent any pinches or smashes.